brett-at-f5/f5-office365-ip-url-automation/README.md

 ## Installation

-Copy the Python script `o365_ip_url_automation.py` to `shared/scripts/` directory on the BIG-IP.
+Copy the Python script `o365_ip_url_automation.py` to `/shared/scripts/` directory on the BIG-IP.
 Create the `/shared/scripts/` directory if it does not exist.

 Update the permissions so the script is executable. `chmod u+x o365_ip_url_automation.py`

 Edit the script and change the configurable options to suit your setup.
 Note: `ha_config = 1` option will cause a configuration sync to the device group in a Device Service Cluster (DSC).
-This may not be desirable, so use with caution.
+This may not be desirable, use with caution.

 ## Usage

-Run the script for the first time and verify it is working correctly by monitoring the log file `/var/log/o365_update`.
+Run the script for the first time and verify it's working correctly by monitoring the log file `/var/log/o365_update`.
 You may need to change the log level.

 Add a cron entry to run once a day or as desired.